Category Archives: Wisconsin

 Exact Boundaries Important

-In newly laid out subdivisions in East Troy where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Columbus where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically surveyed, or a piece that is being split, will certainly require a study to find the brand-new corners and also whole lot lines in Wisconsin, which need to be completely noted so they will never ever come to be lost.
+Land that has never been exactly surveyed, or an item that is being divided, will require a study to situate the brand-new corners and also whole lot lines in Wisconsin, which need to be permanently noted so they will never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.